Bronya-Rand/ExPoser-Previewer/README.md

 5. Click *ExP Previewer* and get to posing.

 ## What difference does this have to the Doki Doki Posing Tool site?
-The Posing Tool site from what I know only supports DDLC positions and a few characters that are outside the base game which only supports DDLC syntax.
-ExPoser Previewer allows MPT/ExPoser syntax and a finite amount of possibilities to pose/express the main girls and other characters via a custom definition file.
+The Posing Tool site from what I know only supports the Doki cast and a few other characters that only supports DDLC syntax.
+ExPoser Previewer supports both DDLC and MPT/ExPoser syntax with a finite amount of possibilities of pose/express any character which supports MPT/ExPoser and/or DDLC syntax.

 ## Does this support the old Agent Gold Pose Tool?
-No. ExPoser Previewer is only designed for the most recent tools currently in DDLC modding which is DDLC itself, MPT and ExPoser.
+No. ExPoser Previewer was designed to support DDLC and MPT/ExPoser syntax.
+This pose tool is obsolete and should be replaced with MPT + ExPoser.

-## How do I make my own definition file for a OC I made/edit a definition file to add more stuff?
-Follow [this](./ExPoser%20Previewer%20Documentation.pdf) guide on how to make your own definition file for your own OC/edit to add more content to a existing one.

 Copyright © 2022 GanstaKingofSA.
 All rights reserved.

-MPT, Mood Pose Tool is the property of u/chronoshag and the MPT team.
+Mood Pose Tool (MPT) is the property of u/chronoshag and the MPT team.
 No MPT assets are provided in ExPoser Previewer.

 ExPoser (ExP) is the property of GanstaKingofSA.

-DDLC, the DDLC posing code are property of Team Salvato.
+DDLC, the DDLC posing code (DDLC syntax) are the property of Team Salvato.